18566246732/learning_c-/struc_class_pointer.md

 - object file
 which are correlated pieces of your project, these file are sent to the 3rd program known as the `linker`

+- make file
+sometimes the compiler needs to interact with the command-line, which can be complicated, so the makeFile comes to rescue.